 Travel adapter: carry this in your hand luggage so you can use it on airports etc.

-Mobile phone: I’ve recently upgraded to an iPhone 6s and I absolutely love the quality of the pictures!
+Mobile phone: I currently own an iPhone 6s and I absolutely love the quality of the pictures!

 Kobo Glo e-reader: I love to read and I love this e-reader because of the extremely long battery life and because the screen makes me feel like I am reading a regular book.